sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 	    --from-file known_hosts=${HOME}/.ssh/known_hosts
 ```

+**Option 2: Create Secret from Manifest File**
 Alternatively, you may manually create the secret from a manifest file.

-> WARNING: Do NOT commit the secret manifest into your Git repository unless you are okay with storing sensitive information in plaintext and your repository is private.
+> WARNING: For security purposes, do NOT commit the secret manifest into your Git repository unless you are comfortable storing sensitive information in plaintext and your repository is private.

 Create a file with the following and save it as `gitserver-ssh.Secret.yaml`

+ ***[TODO Where are they creating and storing this file?
+In root?]***

 ```sh
 apiVersion: v1
 kind: Secret